sharathdaniel/lint-format-commit/README.md

 **Notes:**

 1. Linting for certain files can be excluded using **_.prettierignore.json_**

-2. Its better to include **_.vscode folder, .stylelintrc.json, .prettierrc.json_** from this repo while using for other projects.
-3. Installing **SonarLint** extension will give additional linting rules.
+2. Installing **SonarLint** extension will give additional linting rules.